pingcap/docs-tidb-operator/en/deploy-tidb-operator.md

     TiDB Operator will use the `k8s.gcr.io/kube-scheduler` image.
 If you cannot download the image, you can modify the `scheduler.kubeSchedulerImageName` in the `${HOME}/tidb-operator/values-tidb-operator.yaml` file to `registry.cn-hangzhou.aliyuncs.com/google_containers/kube-scheduler`.

+    TiDB Operator will manage all TiDB clusters in the Kubernetes cluster by default.
+If you only need it to manage clusters in a specific namespace, you can set `clusterScoped: false` in `values.yaml`.

+    > **Note:**
+    >
+    > After setting `clusterScoped: false`, TiDB Operator will still operate Nodes, Persistent Volumes and Storage Classe in the Kubernetes cluster by default.
+If the role deploying TiDB Operator does not have the permissions of these resource, you can set the corresponding permission request under `controllerManager.clusterPermissions` to `false` to disable operations for these resource by TiDB Operator.

     You can modify other items such as `limits`, `requests`, and `replicas` as needed.

 3. Deploy TiDB Operator